gkorpal/DreamSpark-SmallBasic/README.md

-My Microsoft Small Basic v0.9 practice codes from the Imperative Programming explorations I did as part of the Microsoft DreamSpark initiative during the academic year 2010-11.
+My Microsoft Small Basic v0.9 practice codes from the "Introduction to Programming" tutorial by Vijaye Raji.
+I did this as part of the Microsoft DreamSpark initiative during the academic year 2010-11.
 The codes were tested on Windows XP SP3 (32-bit) with .NET framework 3.5 SP1

 Reference (click on the image to access its online version):